Justedlev/lotto_data/README.md

 ### -> 5.
 GET {hostname}/get/repeatableNumbers
 - Headers : -
 - Query Parameters:
-  - With param - `?fromDate={Date in format 'd.M.yy' or 'dd.MM.yyyy'}&toDate={Date in format 'd.M.yy' or 'dd.MM.yyyy'}&numberCombination={Strings - first, second, third, fourth, fifth, sixth, strong}` will return a list of repeatable numbers of tickets by date range
+  - With param - `?fromDate={Date in format 'd.M.yy' or 'dd.MM.yyyy'}&toDate={Date in format 'd.M.yy' or 'dd.MM.yyyy'}&s={Strings - all or strong}` will return a list of repeatable numbers of tickets by date range
 - Body: -
 - Responses:
   - `Status: 200 OK` - `Body` - JSON: `*Lotto JSON`